Lucasnribeiro/portfolio-nextjs/README.md

 ## updating strapi

-FUTURE ME, THINK ABOUT THE SQLITE DB, WILL THIS OVERWRITE THE DATA?

 run yarn develop, make the changes then create a new docker image

 docker build -t strapi-portfolio:{tag} .